ImperialCollegeLondon/EvoSim/src/evosim/matchers.rst

 Matchers
 ========

-Matchers are functions that return true or false given charging points and electric
+Matchers are functions that return true or false given charging posts and electric
-vehicles: ``matcher(electric_vehicle, charging_point) -> bool``.
-If one or the other are a sequence (e.g. a dataframe), then the matchers are applied element-wise and return an array.
+vehicles: ``matcher(electric_vehicle, charging_post) -> bool``.
+If one of the other are a sequence (e.g. a dataframe), then the matchers are applied element-wise and return an array.
 Matchers are stand-alone functions in :py:mod:`evosim.matchers`.
 They can be accessed directly or created via :py:mod:`evosim.matchers.factory`: